← Back to Benchmarks

 What this benchmark tests

-Qumulator's KLT coarse-to-fine hafnian engine avoids the brute-force enumeration by representing the matching sum as a tensor-network contraction, then compressing it with a KLT-guided MPS bond-dimension sweep.
+Qumulator's hafnian engine avoids the brute-force enumeration by representing the matching sum as a tensor-network contraction, then compressing it with an MPS bond-dimension sweep.
 The result is computed to full 34-significant-digit multi-precision accuracy at a fraction of the cost of exact DP methods for large matrices.

 Result summary